iaamar/iaamar/README.md

 <a href="https://amarnagargoje.netlify.app/" target="_blank">Portfolio</a>
 <br/>

 I am a graduate student at Northeastern University.
-I have 3 years of work experience in software development and is focused in niche software building with AR, VR, Java, Swift, MERN and 3D
+I have 3 years of work experience in software development and is focused in niche software development such as AR, VR, Swift, Java, MERN and 3D

 <div>
 - ⚡ I’m currently working on building realtime software and critical systems both in healthcare domain but not limited<br>